riesentoaster/FTZ/README.md

 Using LibAFL, I want to fuzz the TCP/IP stack of Zephyr.

+## Report

+Read the report [here](./report/out/index.pdf).
+Its artifacts are in the `report` subdirectory.
+The report is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 ## Environment

 This project relies on a default installation of Zephyr relative to this folder at `../zephyrproject/zephyr`.
 The Python virtual environment should be placed at `../zephyrproject/.venv`.